Last Updated: February 22, 2022

 1. How Will You Fund the Business?

-Research from the Small Business Administration (SBA) shows that 50% of businesses fail in their first 5 years.
+Research from the Bureau of Labor and reported by Fundera shows that 50% of businesses fail in their first 5 years.
 Lack of planning and poor fund management cause the majority of these failures.
 Before embarking on your new business, find out exactly how much you will need for the first year or two.
 Ensure that you have your sources of financing verified and that all bills will are accounted for.

 Whenever possible, determine if an expense is an absolute need or just a nice addition.
 This is especially relevant if you’re opening a business without having extensively tested the concept.
 Of course, you never want to plan on a failure, but it’s important to mitigate your risk.
 Additionally, test the concept on smaller scales whenever possible.
 If you want to start a cheese shop, start at farmer’s markets and maybe an eCommerce store before opening a brick and mortar location.
 If you have a variety of products you’d like to offer, start by selling just a few and use profits to expand your product line.
 Bottom line, use as few of your funds as possible while still promoting organic growth.